hmcts/pip-data-management/README.md

 ## Overview
-`pip-data-management` is a microservice that deals with most operations relating to data persistence within the Court and Tribunal Hearings Service (CaTH hereafter) written with Spring Boot/Java.
+`pip-data-management` is a microservice that deals with most operations relating to data persistence.
+It sits within the Court and Tribunal Hearings Service (CaTH hereafter) written with Spring Boot/Java.

 In practice, the service is usually containerized within a hosted kubernetes environment within Azure.

-Broadly speaking, this service has two main components relating to the persistence, validation, retrieval and manipulation of court publications and canonical location information (reference data).
+Broadly speaking, this service has components relating to:
+- The persistence, validation, retrieval and manipulation of court publications and canonical location information (reference data).
+- The generation, retrieval and manipulation of alternative publishing formats used throughout the subscription process (such as PDFs).

 ##### Publications

 - Uploading publications to the service
 - Validation of publications before publication (JSON)
 - Retrieval of existing publications and metadata
 - Archival processes to handle mandated data retention periods

 ##### Locations

 - Retrieving individual locations or lists of locations
 - Uploading and validation of location reference data
 - Deletion of locations where appropriate.

+##### Alternative publishing formats

+- The generation (and associated CRUD operations) of PDFs and Excel spreadsheets for JSON publications.
+- The generation of a publication summary for JSON publications, which is used in the subscription process.

 Most interactions with `pip-data-management` are performed through the API (specified in [API Documentation](#api-documentation)) either as a standalone service or via connections to other microservices.

 ## Features and Functionality

 - Uploading/retrieval/deletion of publications into the service.
-- Request PDF/Excel generation for JSON payload if the payload size is less than the set limit (currently default to 2MB).
 - Interfacing with local or hosted Postgres instances for metadata and retrieval and Azure Blob Storage for raw files.
 - Parsing and validation of ingested json files.
+- Generation of PDFs from JSON payload for each list type if the payload size is less than the set limit (currently default to 2MB).
+These are used in the subscription process and also via the Frontend
+- Generation of publication summary, which contains details about a JSON publication.
+This is used in the subscription emails.
 - Flyway for database modifications via SQL ingestion.
 - Secure/Insecure Mode: Use of bearer tokens for authentication with the secure instance (if desired)
 - Azure Blob Storage: Handles interactions with the CaTH Azure Blob Storage instance (or local Azurite emulator/Azure Storage Explorer instances)
 - Endpoints which interact with scheduled cronjobs for daily tasks (e.g. retention period checks for archival purposes within `pip-cron-trigger`)
 - OpenAPI Spec/Swagger-UI: Documents and allows users or developers to access API resources within the browser.
 - Integration tests using TestContainers for dummy database operations.

+## JSON to PDF + Summary Conversion

+Each List Type has a related converter and summary generator.
+This is stored in the List Conversion Factory [here](./src/main/java/uk/gov/hmcts/reform/pip/data/management/service/ListConversionFactory.java)

+The converter does a very similar job to the frontend style guides.
+It maps the JSON data to an associated accessible PDF, and also Excel spreadsheets for certain list types.

+The summary generator produces a string that is used in the subscription email that contains key fields extracted from the blob.
+These fields vary depending on the list type.

+Note that the PDFs, Excel spreadsheet and email summary are only generated if the JSON publication uploaded to CaTH does not exceed the size limit.

+## Roles

+Any endpoint that should require authentication, needs to be annotated either at controller or endpoint level with @IsAdmin.

 ## Architecture Diagram